fruiz1780/tfcb-homework02/README.md

 A table demonstration:
 Date collected  | Species  | Weight
 ------------- | ------------- | -------------
 2020/04/20  | Cataglyphis fortis  | 2
 2020/05/20  | Camponotus darwinii  | 4

-I looked at the website that Trevor Bedford recommended for markdown help <https://r4ds.had.co.nz/r-markdown.html>.
+I looked at the website that Trevor Bedford recommended for markdown help.
+Specifically, for how to link images and files in the markdown file: <https://r4ds.had.co.nz/r-markdown.html>.